Quasiparticle Interference Kernel Extraction with Variational Autoencoders via Latent Alignment: Abstract

 \section{Abstract}

-Quasiparticle interference (QPI) imaging is a powerful tool for probing electronic structures in quantum materials, but extracting the single-scatterer QPI pattern (i.e., the \emph{kernel}) from a multi-scatterer image remains a fundamentally ill-posed inverse problem.
-In this work, we propose the first AI-based framework for QPI kernel extraction.
+Quasiparticle interference (QPI) imaging is a powerful tool for probing electronic structures in quantum materials, but extracting the single-scatterer QPI pattern (i.e., the \emph{kernel}) from a multi-scatterer image remains a fundamentally ill-posed inverse problem, because many different kernels can combine to produce almost the same observed image, and noise or overlaps further obscure the true signal.
+Existing solutions to this extraction problem rely on manually zooming into small local regions with isolated single-scatterers.
+This is infeasible for real cases where scattering conditions are too complex.
+In this work, we propose the first AI-based framework for QPI kernel extraction, which models the space of physically valid kernels and uses this knowledge to guide the inverse mapping.
 We introduce a two-step learning strategy that decouples kernel representation learning from observation-to-kernel inference.
 In the first step, we train a variational autoencoder to learn a compact latent space of scattering kernels.
 In the second step, we align the latent representation of QPI observations with those of the pre-learned kernels using a dedicated encoder.
-This design enables the model to infer kernels robustly even under complex, entangled scattering conditions.
+This design enables the model to infer kernels robustly under complex, entangled scattering conditions.
 We construct a diverse and physically realistic QPI dataset comprising 100 unique kernels and evaluate our method against a direct one-step baseline.
-Experimental results demonstrate that our approach achieves significantly higher extraction accuracy, and improved generalization to unseen kernels.
+Experimental results demonstrate that our approach achieves significantly higher extraction accuracy, improved generalization to unseen kernels.
+To further validate its effectiveness, we also apply the method to real QPI data from Ag and FeSe samples, where it reliably extracts meaningful kernels under complex scattering conditions.
+Codes and data are available at \href{https://github.com/QPI-Dataset/QPI-Dataset-100kernels}{\textit{https://github.com/QPI-Dataset/QPI-Dataset-100kernels}}.